kseth/kharms/more-than-just-chatbots-using-context-to-build-the-future-of-in-app-ai-experiences.md

 > Natural language is great at rough direction: teleport me to the right neighborhood.
 But once ChatGPT has responded, how do I get it to take me to the right house?

-We’ve all experienced the struggle to create precise prompts about an app when writing questions to a chatbot.
+We’ve all experienced the struggle to craft precise prompts about an app when writing questions to a chatbot.
 And, even more, we’ve all struggled to translate those answers back into the steps we need to take to be successful.

 Specifically, existing embedded experiences suffer in three key ways: